gvwilson/thirdbit/src/fiction/iffy/index.md

 glanced at her foster daughter, and added a few more.

-Iffy put the chopstick back on the table.
+Iffy put the chopsticks back on the table.
 "What's so special 'bout today?" she grumbled.

 Aunt Naggie smiled without looking up from her cooking.